mpt-c-data/mpt-c/README.md

 25.WITHDRAWAL

 The procdure is to train these Neural Networks of 25 variables on normal input.
 Than use those 25 neural networks to get a input of 25 variables for the training of the special variables i.e. SEL and SEV

+# Gradient Explosion

+Due to very difficult dataset.
+Gradient explosion is very common.
+While training the neural Network the user may notice NAN in the loss.